By iNaturalist

 - Potential loss of community engagement if the app is perceived as 'abandoned'.

-Seek by iNaturalist is a frustrating education app that is completely free.
-With a 4.4/5 rating from 40.9K reviews, it frustrates many users from users.
+Seek by iNaturalist is a challenged education app that is completely free.
+With a 4.4/5 rating from 41K reviews, it faces significant user friction.
 Users particularly appreciate educational value, though inaccurate identification remains a common concern.